KiddLab/kmer_1KG/README.md

 Files were generated using QuicK-mer2 available at https://github.com/KiddLab/QuicK-mer2

+If you are interested in generating copy-number estimates based on multi-mapping reads, consider  fastCN, accessible at: https://github.com/KiddLab/fastCN

 ## Heat map tracks

 The most useful tracks are the copy number heat maps for each sample.
 These are organized by